yuri12344/outsidebox/README.md

 After the budget, and release for execution, the service provider sends the customer a link, containing details, values, videos, new budgets, etc.

-After the budget, and release for execution, the service provider sends the customer a link, containing details, values, videos, new budgets, etc.

 # 01 SIGNUP COMPANY
 url = /signup_company